 Collins began his career with Ernst and Young in New York City and is a CPA with comprehensive, in-depth experience across all corporate finance, accounting, treasury, and financial management functions.

-Faith Clary has more than 13 years of experience in office management, payroll management, benefit plan administration and management of executive corporate offices.
+Faith Clary has more than 20 years of experience in the commercial insurance, media/communications and live entertainment industries.
+Clary's career has been focused on human resources, office management, payroll processing, benefit plan administration and management of executive corporate offices.
 Clary joined Clear Channel Entertainment in 2000 to manage the Office of the Chairman.
-From 1996-2000, Clary managed the Office of the Chairman of Metro Networks.
-Prior to 1996, Clary worked in the insurance industry, managing a team of claim administrators for Highlands Insurance Company.
+From 1995-2000, Clary worked for Metro Networks, managing the Office of the Chairman and managing payroll, benefits and human resources for the Chairman's personal staff.
+Prior to 1995, Clary worked in the commercial insurance industry, managing a team of claim administrators for Highlands Insurance Company, who insured companies such as KBR and Halliburton.

 Milan Rokic heads up BASE Entertainment Asia headquartered in Singapore.
 This new division of BASE has the exclusive management rights of two new theaters at the magnificent Marina Bay Sands Resort recently completed by the Las Vegas Sands Corporation.
 In addition to presenting a variety of productions in Singapore, BASE Asia is actively pursuing a variety of entertainment projects throughout the region.